 False Statement to a Federal Agent

-White collar criminal defense attorney Jerod Gunsberg of The Law Offices of Jerod Gunsberg advocates for and defense anyone who is facing charges for making false statements to federal agents or government officials in violation of 18 U.S.C.
+Speak with a qualified federal criminal defense attorney before speaking with federal agents about any criminal matter.
+White collar criminal defense attorney Jerod Gunsberg of The Law Offices of Jerod Gunsberg advocates for and defends anyone who is facing charges for making false statements to federal agents or government officials in violation of 18 U.S.C.
 1001.

 Felony or Misdemeanor?